macla7/shiftTrader/README.md

 ## CURRENT TODO's

-- Change format of Post to have .. dp .. name .. posted in .. group name
 - Functionality to accept requests to groups (notification action + in group details somewhere)
+- Can't accept repition of getImageThumbnail...
 - Work to be done on PostForm

   - Make Shift editable once made